git-keeper/ccsce2022/student.md

 ## Example: Homework Average

 * If you have not done so already, fill out the form at [www.yellkey.com/pattern](http://www.yellkey.com/pattern) to get added to the sample course.
-* You will receive an email from `gitkeeper@moravian.edu` containing a clone URL and directions for your first assignment.
+* You will receive two emails from `gitkeeper@moravian.edu`: one containing account information and another containing a clone URL and directions for your first assignment.
+Check your spam folder if you do not see these in your inbox.
+The second email should look like this:

   ```
   Clone URL: <username>@ec2-18-205-161-251.compute-1.amazonaws.com:/home/<username>/colemanb/ccsce2022/hw_average.git